snooppr/snoop/README.en.md

                         Snoop for GNU/Linux Full Version.
 The default (on Windows) is 'normal mode'.
-                        In Demo Version, the mode switch is deactivated --quick-mode , -q     Quiet search mode on.
-Intermediate the results are not printed.
-Repeated flexible connections on faulty resources without slowing down the software.
-The most advanced search mode (in development - not use)
+                        In Demo Version, the mode switch is deactivated
 ```

 **Example**